krakend/krakend-documentation/features/response-manipulation.md

 ### What happens when the timeout is triggered?
 If KrakenD is waiting for the backends to respond and the timeout is reached, the response will be incomplete and missing any data that couldn't be fetched before the timeout happened.
 On the other hand, all the parts that could effectively be retrieved before the timeout happened they will do appear in the response.

-In the case the response has missing parts the **cache header won't exist**, as we don't want clients to cache incomplete responses
+If the response has missing parts, the cache header won't exist, as we don't want clients to cache incomplete responses.

 ## Merge example